 Need a map?
 We can help!
 Our professional staff can produce and print Ordnance Survey maps to meet your needs.
 Maps are suitable for planning and building regulations applications and can be adapted to display boundary markings as required.

 This digital service is fully assisted by our professional library staff and cash or card payment options are available.
-Currently available at Beverley Library, Driffield Centre and Haltemprice Library and Customer Services with more locations coming soon.
+Currently available at Beverley Library, Driffield Centre, Hedon Centre, and Haltemprice Library and Customer Services with more locations coming soon.
 Call (01482) 392750 for further information.

 Print, copy and scan